-Twice Baked Potatoes, how I love thee!
-If you need a fabulous side dish that checks every box (popular, delicious, kid-friendly, cheesy, buttery, bacony, creamy, addicting) then this is the ticket.
+Twice Baked Potatoes, oh how I love thee!
+If you need a fabulous side dish that checks every box (popular, delicious, kid-friendly, cheesy, buttery, bacony, creamy, addicting) then this is it!
 After baking potatoes, this is just a few extra steps in a very tasty direction.
 The more cheese the better!

 Tips for Making Twice Baked Potatoes